CruelDictator/SoVerySocial/project-plan.md

 ## Process Guidelines for Each Iteration
 - [x] Begin with a planning session
 - [ ] Include continuous integration and testing
-- [ ] End with a working deployment
+- [x] End with a working deployment
 - [ ] Incorporate user feedback into the next iteration

+## Development Environment Setup
+- [x] Install Node.js and npm
+- [x] Configure Next.js with TypeScript and Tailwind CSS
+- [x] Set up proper image domain configuration
+- [x] Successfully run the application locally

 ## Notes
 - This plan is flexible and may be adjusted as we learn and gather feedback